GluuFederation/docs-casa-prod/docs/source/administration/admin-console.md

 The default policy is to enforce 2FA for every login attempt.
 If the admin opts to allow users to manager their own policy, a new widget will appear in the user-facing dashboard as described in the [user guide](../user-guide.md#2fa-settings--trusted-devices).

+In addition, the plugin exposes an API to programmatically manipulate these settings.

 ## Pass reset config

 If passwords are being stored in the Gluu Server (and not at an external backend directory server like AD), an admin can give users the ability to reset their password from inside Casa.
 To enable the password reset functionality, navigate to `Pass reset config` and click the toggle to `ON`.